mawds/r-programming-intro/_episodes/01-recap.md

 keypoints:
 - "The tidyverse provdes an integrated set of packages that are useful for data analysis."
 - "Use `read_xxx()` to read in different types of data, e.g. `read_csv()` for comma separated data.
 Data are stored in tibbles"
-- "Functions in the `dplyr` package let us manipulate tibbles
+- "Functions in the `dplyr` package let us manipulate tibbles"
+- "We can join dplyr 'verbs' with pipes to perform more complex analyses"
 - "`ggplot2` lets us generate graphs."
 - "The `lubridate` package makes dealing with dates and times easier."
 source: Rmd